styxit/HTPC-Manager/installation.md

     3. At the end of the line add a semicolon (;) if it is not already there.
     4. After the ';' sign, add ```%PYTHONPATH%```

 Python is now installed and can be used from the commandline by typing ```python```.
-Take a look at the [usage](#general_usage) to get you started or continue to install PIL and benefit from all the Htpc Manager features.
+Take a look at the [usage](#general_usage) to get you started or continue to install PIL and benefit from all the HTPC Manager features.

 ### Python Image library